dynobase-icon

 Step 4: Setup API CRUD Operations

 Next, you need to add the necessary CRUD operations for the table.
-For that, define the routes and required environment variables for the crud operations.
+For that, define the routes and required environment variables for the CRUD operations.
 To define the routes, add the following code snippet inside the same stack where the DynamoDB table was defined.

 Finally, your stack should look like the below.